 Tasks For more information, see Plan the deployment.
-Section 7.4, "Deployment Scenarios," on page 59.
-Determine whether you need to enable FIPS 140-2 mode during the Sentinel installation or you want to Section 12.2.2, "Custom Installation," on page 79. enable it in future. page 80 To enable Sentinel in FIPS 140-2 mode during the installation, you need to select the Custom or Silent installation method during the installation process.
-Chapter 20, "Enabling FIPS 140-2 Mode in an Existing Sentinel Installation," on page 115 Configure Sentinel Plug-ins to run in FIPS 140-2 Mode.
-Section 21.5, "Configuring Sentinel Plug-Ins to Run in FIPS 140-2 Mode," on page 119.
+Section 7.4, "Deployment Scenarios," on page 49.
+Determine whether you need to enable FIPS 140-2 mode during the Sentinel installation or you want to enable it in future.
+To enable Sentinel in FIPS 140-2 mode during the installation, you need to select the Custom or Silent installation method during the installation process.
+Section 12.2.2, "Sentinel Server Custom Installation," on page 69.
+Section 12.3, "Performing a Silent Installation," on page 72 Chapter 20, "Enabling FIPS 140-2 Mode in an Existing Sentinel Installation," on page 101 Configure Sentinel Plug-ins to run in FIPS 140-2 Mode.
+Section 21.5, "Configuring Sentinel Plug-Ins to Run in FIPS 140-2 Mode," on page 105.
 Import certificates into the Sentinel FIPS Keystore.
-Section 21.6, "Importing Certificates into FIPS Keystore Database," on page 125
+Section 21.6, "Importing Certificates into FIPS Keystore Database," on page 111

 NOTE: NetIQ highly recommends taking a backup of your Sentinel systems before beginning the conversion to FIPS mode.
-If for some reason the server must be reverted to non-FIPS mode, the only supported method for doing so involves restoring from a backup.
-For more information about reverting to non-FIPS mode, see "Reverting Sentinel to Non-FIPS Mode" on page 126.
+If the server must be reverted to non-FIPS mode at a later time, the only supported method for doing so involves restoring from a backup.
+For more information about reverting to non-FIPS mode, see "Reverting Sentinel to Non-FIPS Mode" on page 112.